isaackogan/TikTokLive/README.md

-This library was originally based off of the [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/), but has since taken on its own identity as it has added more features & changed the core way it functions.
+This library was originally based off of the [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/), but has since taken on its own identity as it has added more features & changed much of its core functionality.

 Join the [support discord](https://discord.gg/e2XwPNTBBr) and visit the `#support` channel for questions, contributions and ideas.
 Feel free to make pull requests with missing/new features, fixes, etc.